Few new reals: Introduction

-Another natural way to strengthen $\Measuring$ is to allow, in the sequence to be measured, not just closed sets, but also sets of higher complexity.
+Another natural way to strengthen $\Measuring$ is to allow, in the sequence to be measured, not just closed sets, but also sets of higher complexity (from a descriptive set-theoretic point of view).
 The version of $\Measuring$ where one considers sequences $\vec X=(X_\d\,:\,\d\in\Lim(\o_1))$, with each $X_\d$ an open subset of $\d$ in the order topology, is of course equivalent to $\Measuring$.
-A natural next step would therefore be to consider sequences in which each $X_\d$ is some countable union of closed sets.
+A natural next step would therefore be to consider sequences in which each $X_\d$ is a countable union of closed sets.
 This is of course the same as allowing each $X_\d$ to be an arbitrary subset of $\d$.
 Let us call the corresponding statement $\Measuring^\ast$:

 \begin{definition} $\Measuring^\ast$ holds if and only if for every sequence $\vec X=(X_\d\,:\,\d\in\Lim(\o_1))$, if $X_\d\sub\d$ for all $\d$, then there is some club $C\sub\o_1$ such that for every $\d\in C$, a tail of $C\cap\d$ is either contained in or disjoint from $X_\d$. \end{definition}